NikolayShtipkov/Mango-Microservices/README.md

 # Mango-Microservices
-Web app for shopping products and placing orders with web api microservices, mvc project consuming services and displaying them, identity and service bus messaging.
+Web app for shopping products and placing orders with web api microservices, mvc project consuming services and displaying them, identity and Rabbit MQ messaging.

 # MVC Web
 Mango.Web is a ASP.NET MVC APP which consumes the microservices and provides the client-side.
 We display the functionalities through razor pages, controllers, models and views.